COMMUNITY IMPACT ELIGIBILITY

 Accounts for its funds in accordance with Generally Accepted Accounting Principles (GAAP) and was audited/financial review by an independent certified public accountant for the last fiscal year.

 Provides or will provide regular information to Alaska’s 2-1-1 system.

 Will comply with United Way of Mat-Su’s contractual obligations, including outcome and client demographic data reporting, submission of financial report and all other requirements.

 Will certify compliance with Patriot Act requirements.

 Grants must provide funding for services or activities that align with the United Way of Mat-Su’s Community Investment Initiatives: Education, Income & Health.

 All children and youth reach their fullest potential in a safe and nurturing environment.

 Goal: Engage and empower parents and caregivers to make the most of children’s early years.

 Goal: More students in the Mat-Su Valley will graduate on-time.

-Goal: Enhance awareness and pursuit of career opportunities.
+Goal: Enhance awareness and pursuit of career opportunities and skills development.